UPS vs USPS Shipping Rates: Which is Cheaper for Your Package?

 UPS may include fuel, residential, or remote area surcharges.
 USPS pricing is more transparent.

-For sellers, the best carrier often comes down to package size, destination, and urgency.
-Many businesses use a mix of both UPS and USPS to get the best of both worlds.
-By understanding their strengths, you can ship smarter and save more in 2025.
+For sellers, the best carrier often depends on package size, destination, and urgency.
+Many businesses use a mix of UPS and USPS to get the best of both.
+By understanding their strengths, you can ship smarter and save more in 2026.